← All features

 Do follow-up rules count toward my rule limit?+

 Yes.
 Follow-up steps count toward your plan's rule limit just like regular rules.
-Each follow-up reply that gets posted also counts as one execution toward your monthly action quota.
+Each follow-up reply that gets posted also counts as one comment action toward your monthly comment-action quota (the same quota that covers auto-rule executions and manual replies).

 Will CommentShark reply to my own comments?+